If you’re in the market for a new set of cookware or you’re trying out a new recipe with pans you already own, you might be wondering:

 I know I covered this already, but I want to reiterate that All-Clad lids, including both their stainless steel and glass ones, are not safe to put in the oven.

 Some cookware brands make oven-safe lids, but All-Clad isn’t one of them.

 If you’re making a dish that benefits from the moisture retention of a sealed lid, such as pulled pork, use a cast-iron Dutch oven that comes with an oven-safe lid and is specifically designed to withstand the heat of the oven for long periods.

-My favorite piece of cookware for these types of recipes is the Le Creuset 5.5 quart round Dutch oven, it’s available on Amazon).
+My favorite piece of cookware for these types of recipes is the Le Creuset enameled cast iron Dutch oven; it’s available on Amazon).

 Overheating All-Clad cookware in the oven is not only a safety concern but can also lead to a splotchy rainbow blue stain.

-These stains are annoying and unsightly but, fortunately, you can remove them by scrubbing the pan with Bar Keepers Friend (see on Amazon) or a mix of water and white vinegar.
+These stains are annoying and unsightly but, fortunately, you can remove them by scrubbing the pan with Bar Keepers Friend, Bon Ami (check out this comparison of Bon Ami vs. Bar Keepers Friend), or a mix of water and white vinegar.